bradjohansen/blog.ppl.vc/_posts/2017-09-25-fermi-paradox-ai.md

 Go back to the second sentence of this post, and replace "interstellar travel" with "artificial intelligence" to have an idea of what that may look like.
-And we're not talking of a simple Kardashev scale boost; a superintelligence would be well aware of its physical limitations, so we'd likely be looking at an end-of-the-galaxy scenario, with all available matter being converted to computing infrastructure, _à la_ Charles Stross.
+And we're not talking of a simple Kardashev scale boost; a superintelligence would be well aware of its physical limitations, so we would likely be looking at an end-of-the-galaxy scenario, with all available matter being converted to computing infrastructure, _à la_ Charles Stross.